12 Research Opportunities in Mechanical Engineering for High School Students

 Eligibility: Juniors at the time of application

-Princeton University offers 5-6 weeks of summer research experience for high school students interested in the natural sciences and engineering.
-Students will apply to a specific research opportunity; if accepted, they'll receive actual engineering experience within a Princeton lab and work closely with the university’s top faculty and researchers.
-At the end of their internship, students will write a two-page research summary report—a great addition to your college applications!
+Princeton University offers a 5-6-week summer research experience for high school students interested in the natural sciences and engineering.
+You will apply to a specific research opportunity.
+If accepted, you'll receive engineering experience within a Princeton lab and work with the university’s faculty and researchers.
+At the end of their internship, you will write a two-page research summary report—a great addition to your college applications!

 Cost: None